Primordial magnetic fields and modified recombination histories: Linear MHD in the early Universe

 In Section \ref{sec:MHD_evo}, we discuss how PMFs alter diffusive damping in the TCR in detail.
 Here, we will just emphasize a few key differences between LCDM and LMHD.
 In Fig.~\ref{fig:FM_SM_damping}, we plot the damping scales for LMHD modes.
 Compressional LMHD modes damp almost identically to acoustic sound waves in LCDM and therefore always reach $k_D$ prior to $(\lmfp)^{-1}$.
 In contrast, non-compressional modes can become overdamped during the TCR due to the driving provided by the Lorentz force, which causes the damping scale to flatten out and power to be retained on small scales~\cite{JKO98}.
 Fluid perturbations will still be erased as the overdamped modes transition to the FSR, but the remaining power in the PMF survives this transition.
 The baryonic fluid then evolves in a highly viscous state, with the Lorentz force driving the fluid and free-streaming photons damping the fluid's motion.

 Before moving to the LMHD equations in each regime and their numerical evolution, we outline a few simplifying assumptions that we make throughout the fluid's evolution: \begin{itemize} \item \textbf{$e^+ e^-$ annihilation:} The diffusion coefficient is proportional to the photon's mean free path, which is itself inversely proportional to the free electron number density $n_e$.
 Once the temperature falls below the electron's mass, $(T \lesssim 0.5 \text{ MeV})$, $e^+ e^-$ annihilation proceeds and concludes around $T = 20 \text{ keV}$.
 We ignore this effect and set the electron fraction $x_e = n_e/n_H$ to unity at all temperatures above $T = 20 \text{ keV}$.
 Therefore, we underestimate the free electron number density and as a result overestimate the amount of diffusive damping that fluid perturbations undergo at high temperatures ($T \gtrsim 20 \text{ keV}$).
 This is only relevant for modes which enter the horizon prior, and we explicitly checked for several PMF spectra that this does not appreciably alter the evolution of our modes and our final result for the modified recombination history. \item \textbf{Helium recombination:} We ignore Helium recombination, which introduces extra free electrons and modifies the speed of sound in the FSR. \item \textbf{Single-fluid approximation:} Once a non-trivial amount of the Universe has recombined, we really should consider two fluids, one of ions which experience the Lorentz force and one of neutral atoms which do not.
-We nevertheless treat the neutrals and ions as a single fluid and do not include ambipolar diffusion~\cite{banerjee2004evolution}. \end{itemize}
+We nevertheless treat the neutrals and ions as a single fluid and do not include ambipolar diffusion~\cite{banerjee2004evolution}. \item \textbf{Baryon heating and energy dissipation:} We always set the baryon temperature equal to the photon temperature: $T_b = T_\gamma \approx 2.725 \text{ K}(1+z)$.
+This is well-justified prior to recombination when the baryons remain thermally coupled to the CMB photons \cite{Lee_2021}.
+However, after recombination the baryon fluid can become turbulent and small-scale damping, as well as ambipolar diffusion, can heat the baryon fluid, which need not thermally equilibrate with the CMB \cite{sethi2005primordial,chluba2015effectprimordialmagneticfields,Trivedi_2018}.
+Baryon heating ultimately slows down the recombination rate and increases the ionization fraction freeze-out value \cite{jedamzik2024cosmicrecombinationpresenceprimordial,chluba2015effectprimordialmagneticfields}.
+Since the LMHD scheme we employ is inherently incapable of capturing turbulent evolution and we ignore ambipolar diffusion, we cannot accurately account for baryon heating.
+In Appendix~\ref{app:bar_heating}, we incorporate some relevant baryon heating effects in the linear context, but further investigation is needed. \end{itemize}